couchbaselabs/cbl-realm-template-app-swiftui-todo/Capella.md

 - For the App User Name enter: `demo1@example.com`
 - For the App User Password enter:  `P@ssw0rd12`

-Click the chevron for "Configure Access Grants".
 Click the "Create App User" button to create the App User.
 Follow these steps to create a second App User with the following information:

 - For the App User Name enter: `demo2@example.com`
 - For the App User Password enter:  `P@ssw0rd12`